lksv/angular_meta_crud/README.md

 ## CRUD requirements

-* I do not want to write validation rules twice (server and clinet).
+* I do not want to write validation rules twice (on server and clinet).
 See [Formtastic]() or [Simpleform]().
-* Server side validatiion - invalid fields needs to propagated to the form.
+* Server side validation - invalid fields are propagated to the form.
 * DRY: define common actions like (create, update, destory) by directive(?).
   See [Inherited resources](https://github.com/josevalim/inherited_resources),
   [angular-app crud](https://github.com/angular-app/angular-app/blob/master/client/src/common/directives/crud/crud.js).
   (e.g. update action should send PUT request.
 When suceess route to defined state and show flash message.
-  When sever side validation fails highlite invalid fields (and show error message). etc.)
+  When sever side validation fails highlight invalid fields (and show error message). etc.)

 ## Open questions

-* Hot to manage, that only partial metadata shoud be used individually. e.g. server shoud provide only metadata for validation and that shoud be applied to all the client side forms (for that resource).
+* How to manage, that only partial metadata shoud be used individually. e.g. server shoud provide only metadata for validation and that shoud be applied to all the client side forms (for that resource).

 ## Related projects, articles, APIS
-* Admin Interfaces:
+* CRUD Interfaces:
   * [Basepack](https://github.com/lksv/basepack BasePack)
   * [rails admin](https://github.com/sferik/rails_admin)
   * [active admin](https://github.com/gregbell/active_admin)